radiantearth/stac-spec/best-practices.md

 An overview is a high definition browse image of the dataset, giving the user more of a sense of the data than a thumbnail could.
 It's something that can be easily displayed on a map without tiling, or viewed at full screen resolution (but not zoomed in).
-Similar to a thumbnail it should be png, jpeg or webp, for easy display in browsers, and should be a true color composite (red, green and blue bands) if there are multiple bands.
+Similar to a thumbnail it should be PNG, JPEG or WebP, for easy display in browsers, and should be a true color composite (red, green and blue bands) if there are multiple bands.
 The sizes could range from the high end of a thumbnail (600 by 600 pixels) to a few thousand pixels on each side.